kFYatek/bbc-testcards/README.md

 Restorations fully scripted.

-Known issues: most importantly, the anti-PAL signal is damaged in black and white (i.e., not gray) areas, due to clipping.
-This is an issue with the PNG conversion and could be avoided by saving as YUV directly, but that is not implemented yet.

-Other minor issues: the circle mask, while generated in a fashion similar to PM5544/PM5534, is not identical.
+Known issues: the circle mask, while generated in a fashion similar to PM5544/PM5534, is not identical.
 Phase of the frequency gratings not matched to the original - but note that the original generators were analogue and each known unit was calibrated slightly differently (also applies to other elements